 Auctions are a delivery method with the goal of generating the most revenue for each ad impression.
+Effectively, rather than picking an ad randomly via a lottery system, it calculates the expected revenue (eCPM) you'll make for each ad and selects the ad that'll deliver the highest return.

 - You have multiple advertisers with different bids